Skip Global navigation and goto content

 Anyone who is living in or traveling to an area where Zika virus is found who has not already been infected with Zika virus is at risk for infection, including pregnant women.

-Only about 1 in 5 people infected with Zika virus are symptomatic.
-Zika fever is a mild illness.
-Severe disease requiring hospitalization is uncommon.
-Signs and symptoms of Zika virus may include: acute onset of low-grade fever, rash, joint pain, conjunctivitis (reddening of eye), body aches, headache, eye pain and vomiting.
+Signs and symptoms of Zika virus may include: acute onset of low-grade fever, rash, joint pain, conjunctivitis (reddening of eye), body aches, headache, eye pain, and vomiting.

 There is no need to quarantine people infected with Zika virus.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they develop symptoms or become sick.
 Isolation is used to separate sick people with a contagious disease from people who are not sick.
 All should take precautions to prevent mosquito bites (Drain and Cover).
 Use EPA approved mosquito repellant, wear comfortable clothing that covers skin, keep doors and windows covered with screens to keep mosquitoes outside, and drain standing water around homes and businesses to significantly reduce mosquito populations of concern.

 The correct species of mosquito would need to bite an infected person in the few days that person had the Zika virus present in their blood.
 It would then take several days for that mosquito to become infectious to another person.
-There are one or two types of mosquitoes known to be of concern in Florida, Aedes aegypti and Aedes albopictus.
+There are one or two types of mosquitoes known to be of concern in Florida, Aedes aegypti, and Aedes albopictus.

 The Ministry of Health of Brazil has reported an increase in the numbers of newborns with microcephaly as well as other poor pregnancy outcomes in areas experiencing Zika virus outbreaks.